- methadone hydrochloride

 Methadone is associated with undesirable effects similar to other opioid analgesics.
 There are no modern clinical studies available that can be used to determine the frequency of undesirable effects.
 Therefore, all the undesirable effects listed are classed as “frequency unknown”.

-Dependence, confusion, mood change including euphoria and dysphoria, hallucinations, restlessness, sleep disturbances.
+Confusion, mood change including euphoria and dysphoria, hallucinations, restlessness, sleep disturbances.
+Drug dependence (see section 4.4)

 Nervous System Disorders:-